aswain009/java-oop-class-notes/week-one.md

 ### inheritance
 - what it is
     - a hierarchy of classes, each one defining a more specific subset of the parent class (or "superclass")
+    - the subclass "is a" version of the superclass
 ```
 vehicle
 └─── land-based